jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 with the north-south line and then used to determine the current time, they work equally well in reverse.

-Read on to find out how to navigate with an analog watch.
+Read on to find out how to navigate with an analog watch and a pocket knife.
 {:.tangent}

 ### Navigating with a 24-hour dial